loader image

 Surface Rights Board When a company plans to develop an oil and gas resource and private land is needed to access the project, the company must work out lease agreements […]

-Title Searches Required for Surface Rights Board Applications
+Title Searches To Be Included With Surface Rights Board Applications

 Pipelines – Access Through Expropriation